Dependency injection

 }

-The framework will create a dynamic module, bind interfaces and implementations and will use it to create a new Injecotr on the fly.
+The framework will create a dynamic module, bind interfaces and implementations and use it to create a new Injector on the fly.

 Sometimes, you will only have a single service class not broken into an interface and implementation.
 In such a case, the to()